Puppy Linux: Features

 Puppy Linux is a complete operating system bundled with a collection of applications suited to general use tasks.
 It can be used as a rescue disk.
-It includes a powerful utility to repair the configuration of three different GRUB-Bootloaders, as there are GRUB Legacy, GRUB2 and GRUB4DOS, in this respect it more diverse as e.g. boot-repair-disk by YannBuntu.
+It includes a utility to repair GRUB configurations.
 It includes a demonstration system that leaves the previous installation unaltered, as an accommodation for a system with a blank or missing hard drive, or for using modern software on legacy computers.

 Puppy's compact size allows it to boot from any media that the computer can support.
 It can function as a live USB for flash devices or other USB mediums, a CD, an internal hard disk drive, an SD card, a Zip drive or LS-120/240 SuperDisk, through PXE, and through a floppy boot disk that chainloads the data from other storage media.
 It has also been ported to ARM and can run on a single-board computer such as the Raspberry Pi.

 Puppy Linux features built-in tools which can be used to create bootable USB drives, create new Puppy CDs, or remaster a new live CD with different packages.
-It also uses a sophisticated write-caching system with the purpose of extending the life of live USB flash drives.
+Puppy Linux is also especially designed to have no writes to the flash drive during a session, which extends the flash drive's life span.